 - Evidence based CPD (Continuing Professional Development) to improve Quality of Teaching

-- To subsidise access to extra-curricular enrichment activities such as residentials, clubs and trips to promote engagement and self-esteem
+- To subsidise access to extra-curricular enrichment activities such as residentials, clubs and trips to promote engagement and self-esteem.
+This also includes a number of curriculum enrichment days across each academic year.

-- To engage in social and emotional interventions, e.g. Therapeutic interventions, counselling
+- To engage in social and emotional interventions, e.g. Therapeutic interventions, counselling, social and emotional support

 - Baseline, termly and end of year assessments will identify progress